dhannn/auq-n/README.md

 The language provides two stress-reduction primitives:

-- breathe. — Moderate stress reduction with moderate time cost
+- `breathe.` — Moderate stress reduction with moderate time cost
-- rejuv! — Significant stress reduction with significant time cost
+- `rejuv!` — Significant stress reduction with significant time cost

 Strategic use of these primitives is essential for program completion.

 ### Productivity Requirements

-Programs must maintain a minimum throughput of 2.5 instructions per second.
+Programs must maintain a minimum throughput of **2.5 instructions per second**.
 Excessive use of stress-reduction primitives can cause productivity to fall below this threshold, resulting in termination.

 -----